-Employees scheduled to work 1,400 hours but less than 1,565 hours annually could elect to receive single subscriber coverage for health, dental and vision insurance.
-Those employees electing a two person or full family coverage will receive 90% of the full family premium toward such coverage.
-As an example:
+Employees scheduled to work 7.80 hours to 7.99 hours per day could elect to receive single subscriber coverage for health, dental and vision insurance up to 100% of the single insurance cap.
+Those employees electing a two person or full family coverage will receive 90% of the insurance caps toward such coverage.